 In 1995 Patrick and Barbara were denied by their insurance company for any help to obtain a specialized bed for their daughter.
 Feeling helpless but remaining diligent on providing her with a safe place to sleep, Patrick and Barbara began the design of their daughter's new bed.

 With determination, resilience and a fierce desire to keep their daughter safe, the Courtney Bed evolved.

 Not long after, the Maine Department of Behavioral and Developmental Services came in to evaluate the bed.
 Impressed, they offered to pay for the materials required to build the bed and encouraged Patrick and Barbara to become a State provider of their bed to families with similar needs.
 On numerous occasions over the years, Maine's BDS supplied the funding for other families to acquire a Courtney Bed.

 Wanting to help other families, Patrick and Barbara applied and were awarded a grant from the Maine Technology Institute (MTI) to further develop the Courtney Bed.
 Managers at Maine's BDS wrote a letter to MTI in support of the seed grant application.
-This grant led to FDA approval and a patent on the design of the Courtney Bed.
+This grant led to FDA registration and a patent on the design of the Courtney Bed.

 In 2008, Maine's DHHS finally decided to use their Flex-Funding system to provide their bed to Maine families.
 The desire to help other families with special needs children compelled Patrick and Barbara to lobby in the state of Maine to provide funding for their bed.
 In 2009, Maine LD 423 (the Courtney Bed bill) was signed into law.